Charlespartina/NYU-Libreserve-Update/README.md

 # NYU_Libreserve_2.0
-This script serves to automatically reserve a study room at NYU by selenium and multithreading.
+This script serves to automatically reserve a study room at NYU by and multithreading.

 ## Features
 * Automatically read users' login information and reservation info from a text file, and then modify the reservation date to the next preference.
 * There is a list indicating the pripority of several options of room numbers.
+* The default "Select length" is 2 hours.
+You can change it in the source code.

 ## Usage
 1 Make sure that you have the python module selenium installed.